ssmirr/Notebooks/nodejs/CLI/cli.md

 ```bash | {type: 'repl'}
 ```

-3. Modify the program to accept the and print out the following arguments:
+3. Modify the program to accept and print out the following arguments:

 * `-v`.
 Print out all the arguments received.
 * `area circle -r <num>`. _Hint_: You can use ( π * r<sup>2</sup> ).